simplyhexagonal/fastify-file-browser/demo/README.md

 # Fastify File Browser 📂

-Fastify File Browser provides a read-only file browser UI for viewing and downloading local files within the working directory where you run it.
+Fastify File Browser provides a simple file browser UI for viewing and downloading local files within the working directory where you run it.

 ![](https://raw.githubusercontent.com/simplyhexagonal/fastify-file-browser/main/demo.gif)